joffrey-bion/krossbow/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A clear and concise description of what the bug is, including what happens and what you expected.
+Please describe what you expected and what happened instead.

 **Reproduction and additional details**